 The actual causes of RA are not understood.
 We know that RA occurs when the body's own immune system doesn't function properly.

 RA may be linked to genetics.
-Environmental factors also may be involved.
-But, experts are unsure of the exact cause.
+Environmental factors may also be involved by triggering events that lead to persistent over activity of the immune system.

 How Is Knee RA Diagnosed?